River Brent: post-Anglian landscape evolution

+During the post-Anglian period, the River Brent itself left river terrace deposits in places.
+An older one is a Boyn Hill deposit just north of Brent Reservoir at an altitude of 60 metres.
+Younger ones include almost continual stretches of Taplow and Kempton Park deposits in the valley bottom and adjacent slopes downstream of Brent Reservoir.

+Thin strips of alluvium, immediately adjacent to the River Brent, Wealdstone Brook, Silk Stream and Dollis Brook, have been deposited in very recent geological times.
+They extend throughout almost the whole length of those watercourses.

+During the long, cold periods of the last 400,000 years, when there were an arctic climate and a lack of vegetation, "periglacial solifluction has been the most potent agent of erosion in the district ... when snow melted in the spring, debris of frost-weathered material formed a slurry, which gradually flowed downhill".
+This process has caused a general lowering of the surface over much of the Brent catchment, particularly perhaps in the London Clay basin of the north-western sector of the catchment, such as in the Kenton area.
+It has also probably accentuated the isolation of the isolated hills in that sector, and led to a diminution in their size.
+This is illustrated in both senses by the current aspect of Horsenden Hill, whose minuscule Dollis Hill Gravel cap is nearly three kilomètres distant from its nearest neighbour at Wembley (Linden Avenue).

+Wind erosion has also been a factor, especially, it seems, in fairly recent very cold periods (of the late Devensian).
+Wind-blown deposits form part of the "brickearth" (or "Langley Silt") deposits which overlie parts of the Thames terrace deposits.

 Human history

 Pre-Roman to Norman history

 So extensive have the changes to this landscape been that what little evidence there is of man's presence before the ice came has inevitably shown signs of transportation here by water and reveals nothing specifically local.
 Likewise, later evidence of occupation, even since the arrival of the Romans, may lie next to the original banks of the Brent but have been buried under centuries of silt.

 The most prominent pre-Roman settlement on the River Brent was apparently at Brentford.
 This Bronze Age site pre-dates the Roman occupation of Britain, and thus predates the founding of London itself.
 Many pre-Roman artifacts have been excavated in and around the area in Brentford known as 'Old England'.
 The quality and quantity of the artefacts suggests that Brentford was a meeting point for pre-Roman tribes.
 One well-known Iron Age piece from about 100 BC to AD 50 is the Brentford horncap - a ceremonial chariot fitting that formed part of local antiquarian Thomas Layton's collection, now held by the Museum of London.
 Odd Roman artifacts have also been found by the River Brent in both Brentford and Hanwell, suggesting that a trading route may have used the river to trade with the early villages in Roman and post-Roman times.